matteofiorini92/LittleFlowers-Spa/README.md

 # Little Flowers SPA

-One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.

-Little Flowers is a SPA that offers a multitude of services, treatements and products.
+Little Flowers is a SPA that offers a multitude of services, treatements and facilities.

 ## UX